shamvoke/shamvoke/src/_posts/2026-01-28-no-that-fancy-icon-is-not-your-logo.md

 NOW, it all began when I started [WEBMEKA](https://webmeka.com "A creative design agency based in Nairobi, Kenya.").
 A Creative Design Agency focused on **STRATEGY + DESIGN.**
 Project <ins>WEBMEKA Logo Design</ins> was on!
 My chance to turn the mirror inward.
 I was no longer designing for a client. _I was the client._ That single change broke everything I thought I knew.

 Normally, logo design comes with a timeline.
 A day or two.
-I respected that limit.
+I respect that limit.
 Enough time to think, but not enough time to overthink.

 This time, however, there was no limit.
 I started designing the WEBMEKA logo with full confidence. _"I am a graphic designer; this should take me a day or two."_ Oh boy, wrong was I.